Rain helps in California fire fight, lightning sparks others | Science-Environment

 "Fire management officials in the parks believe the fires have spread potential and could affect operations in the coming days or weeks,'' a statement from the parks warned.

-Up to a half-inch of rain fell on portions of the Dixie Fire, which began in mid-July and has burned through huge swaths of the northern Sierra Nevada and southern Cascades.
-The second-largest fire in California history has burned 1,490 square miles (3,859 square kilometers) of land and more than 1,300 homes and other buildings.
-It was 59% contained.
+Up to a half-inch of rain fell on portions of the Dixie Fire, which began in mid-July and has burned through huge swaths of the northern Sierra Nevada and the southern Cascades.
+The second-largest fire in California history has burned 1,490 square miles (3,859 square kilometres) of land and more than 1,300 homes and other buildings.
+It was 59 per cent contained.

 The rain wet tinder-dry vegetation and will cool down the fire for one or two days, which firefighters hoped to use to strengthen and expand fire lines in an effort to finally surround the blaze, fire officials said.